Eventtia/eventtia-core-docs/source/includes/_workshops.md

           ]
         }
       }
     }
   }
 }
 })
 ```

-> Make sure you replace <your token> with the JWT you get when you authenticate.
+> Make sure you replace &lt;your token&gt; with the JWT you get when you authenticate.

-> Make sure you replace <event uri> with the event uri for the event to update.
+> Make sure you replace &lt;event uri&gt; with the event uri for the event to update.

-> Make sure you replace <id> with the id for the workshop to update.
+> Make sure you replace &lt;id&gt; with the id for the workshop to update.

 > Example of a successful (200) response: